 See below for documents relating to Reading at Hillside.

 Presentation of written work reflects the awareness of the writer to the needs of his or her audience.
 Our ultimate goal is for pupils to achieve a fast, flowing, joined, legible style of writing.
 In order to achieve this, we are aware of the need for a consistent approach to the teaching of handwriting across the key stages.
 Our aim is for all children to write fluently, legibly and with increasing speed and to understand the different forms of handwriting used for different purposes by the end of KS2.
-At Hillside we use the Letter-Join handwriting programme to enhance the teaching of handwriting in all key stages.
+At Hillside we use the Letter Join handwriting programme to enhance the teaching of handwriting in all key stages.
 We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.
 Handwriting is a cross-curricular task and will be taken into consideration during all lessons.
 Formal teaching of handwriting is carried out for 30 – 45 minutes per week to ensure children become fluent and legible writers.

-Daily discreet phonics lessons are taught in differentiated groups which are suitable for the child’s phase of learning.
-A systematic scheme is used in school which is a fun and interactive way to support children in learning how to read and write.
-To promote high quality phonic teaching at Hillside we use a variety of strategies and resources.
+Daily discreet phonics lessons are taught in differentiated groups that are suitable for the child’s phase of learning.
+A synthetic scheme is used in school which is a fun and interactive way to support children in learning how to read and write.
+To promote high quality phonic teaching at Hillside we use a variety of strategies and resources including:

 Spelling, Grammar and Punctuation